Trump holds off on declaring emergency to build border wall

 Trump said Friday that he is ready to declare an emergency if Congress — which is out of session until next week — doesn't add wall money to shutdown-ending legislation that is stalled because it doesn't include money for the barrier, and that he anticipates a court fight if he goes that route.

 "If they can't do it, I will declare a national emergency.
-It will be brought to the Ninth Circuit," he said of the federal appellate court.
+It will be brought to the Ninth Circuit," he said, referring to the federal appellate court.
 "And then hopefully we will win in the Supreme Court."

 Democrats, who control the House and retain enough votes in the Senate to sustain a filibuster, have called on Trump to agree to bills that would end the shutdown, but they have refused to earmark money to build a border wall.

-The current shutdown will set a new record when it enters its fourth week at midnight Saturday, eclipsing the three-week lapse in funding that ran from December 1995 to January 1996.
+The current shutdown will set a record when it enters its fourth week on Saturday, eclipsing the three-week lapse in funding that ran from December 1995 to January 1996.
 The House and Senate have both passed a bill that would guarantee back pay for furloughed federal workers, and Trump said Friday he would sign it into law.